-- 16. Anything that occupies space and has mass is called matter.
+- 12. Anything that occupies space and has mass is called matter.
 Matter can be classified on the basis of physical properties and chemical nature.
 On the basis of physical properties, matter is classified as solids, liquids and gases.
 These three are the most commonly found states of matter.
 On the basis of chemical nature, matter is classified as pure substances and mixtures.
 Mixtures can either be homogeneous or heterogeneous.
 Pure substances, on the other hand, are classified as elements and compounds. - I. (a) What are homogeneous and heterogeneous mixtures?
-Give examples. - (b) State the difference between mixtures and compounds. - (c) How are elements different from compounds? - (d) Would you classify caustic soda as an element or a compound?
+Give examples. - (b) State the difference between mixtures and compounds. - (c) (i) How are elements different from compounds?

+- (ii) Would you classify caustic soda as an element or a compound?
 Give reasons to support your answer. - Ans. (a) A mixture which has a uniform composition and properties throughout its mass is known as a homogeneous mixture.
 A mixture of common salt in water is an example of a homogeneous mixture.
 On the other hand, a mixture which does not have a uniform composition throughout its mass is a heterogeneous mixture.
-A mixture of sand in water is an example of a heterogeneous mixture.

-(b) The differences between a compound and mixture are as follows:
+A mixture of sand in water is an example of a heterogeneous mixture. - (b) The differences between a compound and mixture are as follows:

-Compound Mixture A compound is formed when two or more elements (or compounds) combine together in a fixed A mixture is formed when two or more elements or compounds combine together in any A compound has a fixed chemical composition.
-A mixture does not have a fixed chemical composition.
-A compound has its own distinct properties.
+Compound Mixture

+A compound is A mixture is formed

+formed when two or when two or

+more elements (or more elements or

+compounds) combine compounds combine

+together in a fixed together in any

+proportion by mass. proportion.

+A compound has A mixture does not

+a fixed chemical have a fixed chemical

+composition. composition.

 A mixture exhibits the properties of its components.

-- (c) An element is the basic form of matter which cannot be broken down into simpler substances by chemical reactions.
+(c) (i) An element is the basic form of matter which cannot be broken down into simpler substances by chemical reactions.
 On the other hand, a compound is a pure substance formed when two or more elements combine in a fixed proportion by mass.
-Silver, gold and carbon are examples of elements while carbon dioxide and water are examples of compounds. - (d) Caustic soda is sodium hydroxide.
-It is formed when sodium, oxygen and hydrogen combine in a fixed proportion by mass.
-Thus, it has a fixed chemical composition.
-Also, its properties are different from that of its constituent elements.
-Hence, caustic soda is a compound. - II. (a) Which of the following is not a characteristic of pure substances? - (i) Pure substances are made up of only one type of particles. - (ii) Pure substances have variable compositions. - (iii) Pure substances are perfectly homogeneous. - (iv) Pure substances have definite melting and boiling points. - Ans. (ii) Pure substances have variable compositions. - (b) The simplest form of matter that cannot be broken down further into simpler substances by chemical methods is a/an - (i) mixture. - (ii) compound. - (iii) element. - (iv) alloy. - Ans. (iii) element.
+Silver, gold and carbon are examples of elements while carbon dioxide and water are examples of compounds.

+- (ii) Caustic soda is sodium hydroxide.
+It

+is formed when sodium, oxygen and

+hydrogen combine in a fixed proportion

+by mass.
+Thus, it has a fixed chemical

+composition.
+Also, its properties are

+different from that of its constituent

+elements.
+Hence, caustic soda is a

+compound.

+- II. (a) Which of the following is not a characteristic of pure substances?

+- (i) Pure substances are made up of only one type of particles.

+- (ii) Pure substances have variable compositions.

+- (iii) Pure substances are perfectly homogeneous.

+- (iv) Pure substances have definite melting and boiling points.

+- Ans. (ii) Pure substances have variable compositions.

+- (b) The simplest form of matter that cannot be broken down further into simpler substances by chemical methods is a/an

+- (i) mixture. (ii) compound.

+- (iii) element. (iv) alloy.

+- Ans. (iii) element.

+- (c) Which of the following is a heterogeneous mixture?

+- (i) Mixture of acetic acid and water

+- (ii) Mixture of ethanol and water

+- (iii) Mixture of acetone and water

+- (iv) Mixture of kerosene oil and water

+- Ans. (iv) Mixture of kerosene oil and water

+- (d) Which of the following statements is incorrect?

+- (i) The constituents of a compound cannot be separated by simple physical methods.